blaze/blaze/docs/source/tutorials.rst

   array([ 1.,  2.,  3.],
         dshape='3, float32')

-A persistent array is stored on non-volatile storage (currently the filesystem).
+A persistent array is backed on non-volatile storage (currently the filesystem).
 That means that there are system resources allocated to store that array, even when you exit your python session.
 If you are done with the persistent array and want to keep its resources, you can